MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/platform-capabilities-and-apis/using-the-windows-device-portal.md

 ## Connecting over USB

-1. [Install the tools](../install-the-tools.md) to make sure you have Visual Studio with the Windows 10 developer tools installed on your PC to enable USB connectivity.

 > [!IMPORTANT]
-> If you're having issues with USB connectivity double check that the USB Device Connectivity optional component is installed as part of your **[Visual Studio tool package](../install-the-tools.md#installation-checklist)**.
+> IpOverUsb is no longer recommended per new browser standards as it requires the use of port 10080.
+If you still wish to use IpOverUsb, check the 'IP over USB' box during Visual Studio installation, which isn't checked by default.
+Instead, we recommend connecting with UsbNcm, which is supported by default.

-2. Connect your HoloLens to your PC with a micro-USB cable for HoloLens (1st Gen) or USB-C for HoloLens 2.
+1. Connect your HoloLens to your PC with a micro-USB cable for HoloLens (1st Gen) or USB-C for HoloLens 2.
+2. Find your UsbNcm IP.
+There are two ways to do this:
+  * In the Setting app on the device
+    1. Go into the Setting app on the device
+    2. Go to "Update & Security" > "For Developers."
+This is the same place you enabled Device Portal.
+    3. At the bottom of the page, copy your Ethernet IP address.
+This is your UsbNcm IP.
+  * In Device Portal
+    1. On your device, open Device Portal using your HoloLens' WiFi address If you don't know your HoloLens' WiFi address, you can use the voice command "What's my IP address?"
+    2. Go to System > Networking
+    3. On the far right side of the page in the "IP Configuration" panel, locate the section that starts with "Description: UsbNcm Function:
+    4. Your UsbNcm IP is the "IPv4 address" line.
+You can copy the address or just click on the address - it is a hyperlink which will reopen Device Portal using the UsbNcm IP.
-3. From a web browser on your PC, go to [http://127.0.0.1:10080](http://127.0.0.1:10080).
+3. If you copied your UsbNcm IP, from a web browser on your PC go to https:// followed by your UsbNcm IP.

 ### Moving files over USB